treussart/ProbeManager_Suricata/README.rst

   :align: center
   :width: 80%

-* Uptime indicate the time elapsed since the last time the application was started.
+* 'Uptime', indicate the time elapsed since the last time the application was started.
-* 'Refresh Instance Status' is a button to know the status of the application. (running or not)
+* 'Refresh Instance Status', is a button to know the status of the application. (running or not)
-* Update instance, you need to edit the conf file to change the version number you want.
+* 'Update' instance, you need to edit the conf file to change the version number you want.
-* Deploy configuration, copy configuration files to the remote server, and reload the Suricata instance.
+* 'Deploy configuration', copy configuration files to the remote server, and reload the Suricata instance.
-* Deploy rules, copy rules (signatures and scripts) files to the remote server, and reload the Suricata instance.
+* 'Deploy rules', copy rules (signatures and scripts) files to the remote server, and reload the Suricata instance.
-* Deploy reputation list, copy the `IP and Category reputation <http://suricata.readthedocs.io/en/latest/reputation/index.html>`_ files to the remote server.
+* 'Deploy reputation list', copy the `IP and Category reputation <http://suricata.readthedocs.io/en/latest/reputation/index.html>`_ files to the remote server.
 The probe is not reloaded, because if categories change, Suricata should be restarted.
 And Restarting can result in packet loss, which is why it is up to the user to intentionally restart.